← Reference Deep-Dives Reference Deep-Dive · Updated · 12 min read

 Across SaaS onboarding research studies, the most common friction patterns are:

 • Expectation gaps: Marketing promises and product reality do not match.
 The user expected a specific capability and did not find it on first login.
+The fix is usually copy and conversion-flow alignment rather than product work.

 • Integration blockers: The product requires connecting to other tools before showing value.
 Users who cannot complete integration in the first session often do not return.
+The fix is offering a demo or sandbox mode that delivers value before requiring integration.

 • Feature overload: Too many options on first login create decision paralysis.
 Users who cannot identify the starting point abandon the experience.
+The fix is progressive disclosure — show one obvious next action rather than five.

 • Value delay: The activation milestone requires too many steps before the user sees benefit.
 Each additional step before the “aha moment” loses a percentage of users.
+The fix is compressing or reordering steps so users see value earlier in the flow.

 • Context mismatch: The onboarding flow assumes a use case or workflow that does not match the user’s actual situation.
+The fix is adding a segmentation question at signup that branches the flow to fit the user’s context.

 Onboarding research findings map directly to product changes: